-4.48 TELEVISION COMMERCIALS
+4.43 TELEVISION COMMERCIALS

-An exemption applies to tangible personal property primarily used or consumed in the production of a television commercial, including preproduction and postproduction.
+An exemption from the sales and use tax applies to tangible personal property primarily used or consumed in the production of a television commercial, including preproduction and postproduction.
 The exemption includes the rental or lease of equipment used for preproduction or production of a television commercial.
 The sale of the commercial itself is also exempt, regardless of the medium in which it is transferred.